fossas/spectrometer/docs/reference/fossa_yml.md

 ### `apiKey:`
 Sets the [FOSSA API key](https://docs.fossa.com/docs/api-reference#api-tokens) that is required for accessing the FOSSA API and uploading data (e.g. `fossa analyze`) or retrieving information (e.g. `fossa test`) about a project.

-> Note: FOSSA strongly recommends setting the API key as an environment variable and NOT in the configuration file for security purposes.
+> Note: FOSSA strongly recommends setting the API key with the `$FOSSA_API_KEY` environment variable and NOT in the configuration file for security purposes.

 ### `project:`
 The project fields allow you to configure settings for the project you are interacting with through the FOSSA API.